xUmutKx/LyricsForPoweramp/docs/guide.md

 1. When automatic background search fails you will receive a notification, from which you can start a manual search.
 See [Lyrics Fetching](#lyrics-fetching) for more.
 2. If Poweramp shows cached lyrics sent by this plugin, you can find a (») button in the top header that launches the plugin search screen with pre-populated search fields.
+3. On the search screen(Main screen) of the plugin, tap on the Floating action button which will show you a search button labeled "Search for current track", clicking on it will populate the search field for now-playing track.
-3. For the PlayStore variant, clicking on the library item will show a panel of additional actions which contains a search button, clicking on it will take you for a manual search.
+4. For the PlayStore variant, clicking on the library item will show a panel of additional actions which contains a search button, clicking on it will take you for a manual search.

 ### Manual Search Modes